 I went to my financial adviser and asked, “Can I retire?
 Can I retire now?

 I have had multiple clients who have been offered both voluntary and involuntary packages.
-I always tell them to talk to their financial advisers.
+They need to talk to their financial advisers.

 I have also had clients who are extremely distrustful of the finance industry.
-I am a big fan of Hanson McClain Money Maters podcast.
+I am a big fan of the Allworth Financial Money Matters podcast.
 They have an excellent article on their website called How to Select a Financial Advisor Guide.